soaresfabricio/StackingBoxes/README.md

 ### TESTING

-To test everything, you'll need run a :
+To test everything, you'll need to run a :

 	make test